StevenCesario/StevenCesario/README.md

 ### 🏆 The "Golden Case Study" (My Core Proof of Work)

-By implementing my full-stack CAPI system, I took one client from a **~5.0 EMQ to 9.3/10 in 24 hours**.
+By implementing my full-stack CAPI system, our agency took one client from a **~5.0 EMQ to 9.3/10 in 24 hours**.

 * **The Result:** **5.15x True ROAS** by feeding Meta's algorithm accurate data.
 * **The Scale:** Allowed the client to confidently scale ad spend to **$43k in 45 days**.